Introduction to Easy Church Accounting

 - mom goes and sees her aunt in CA which cost $425.00.

-Mom and dad share a checkbook at the bank but they do have different assets, liabilities, revenue, and expenses each month that incur individually as seen above.
+Mom and dad share a checkbook at the bank but they do have different assets, liabilities, revenue, and expenses each month that incur as seen above.
 Additionally, when income or expenses are coming in and out of one checking account, there are some questions that get very complicated.

 Some questions that may come up.